DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

   - NumPy, Pandas
 - Mathematics
   - Linear Algebra
-    - Vectors, matrices, linear systems, norms
+    - Vectors, matrices, linear systems, norms (length/magnitude)

 For the most part, I abstracted away the statistical theory and inference behind linear regression.
 However, I recognize that doing so misses a large part of the story, especially when it comes to interpretability.
 I intend to write a follow-up guide with these details included.

 ## Data

 For ease, I will be using simulated data in all my examples.
-Note that finding real-world data that works with linear regression is a very simple task.
 ```python
 data = pd.DataFrame(
     data=rng.multivariate_normal(